c4pp4/gentoo-unity7/docs/build_instructions.md

 - Don't forget to enable systemd services, such as [LightDM⬀][ldm], [PulseAudio⬀][pa], [NetworkManager⬀][nm], [CUPS⬀][cups] or [Bluetooth⬀][bt].

+- In case of starting Unity7 with `startx` command, use [our .xinitrc file][xirc] to ensure all needed services are started.

 - If you switch the default Python target, you **must** update `sys-apps/portage` before any other packages.

 [//]: # (LINKS)